telos-matter/Malang/README.md

 Programming using, literally, only math

-Still working on it, but for a quick demo check the lexer.py
+Still working on it;
+want to add some sugar to it but it works

 <br>